Community Science Project

-By collecting scientific data about upland species such as the mountain hare, curlew, green hairstreak butterfly and the bilberry bumblebee, as well as monitoring environmental factors like the water table, the project aims to find out about the long term prospects of this globally important landscape.
+By collecting scientific data about upland species such as the mountain hare, curlew, green hairstreak butterfly and the bilberry bumblebee, as well as monitoring environmental factors like the water table, the project aimed to find out about the long-term prospects of this globally important landscape.

-The biological information collected is fed into a national database, meaning that the way the moorland ecosystem is coping with climate change over the long term can be seen.
+The biological information collected was fed into a national database, meaning that the way the moorland ecosystem is coping with climate change over the long term could be seen.

 Find out more about the first years of the project by listening to our celebration podcast.